How does this medication work? What will it do for me?

 Heart conditions: Mirabegron may cause increased blood pressure, or an increased heart rate.
 If you have a history of high blood pressure or heart disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Kidney function: The effects of mirabegron on people with kidney problems have not been studied.
-Based on how it is removed from the body, it is possible that kidney disease or decreased kidney function may cause this medication to build up in the body, causing side effects.
+Kidney function: Kidney disease or decreased kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Liver function: Liver disease or decreased liver function may cause this medication to build up in the body, causing side effects.
 If you have reduced liver function, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.